OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 ##### Testing Content Providers

 To begin dynamic analysis of an application's content providers, you should first enumerate the attack surface.
-This can be achieved using the Drozer module `app.provider.info`:
+This can be achieved using the Drozer module `app.provider.info` and providing the package name of the app:

 ```
 dz> run app.provider.info -a com.mwr.example.sieve